 Is ceramic coating the same as liquid ceramic paint?

 Quick answer: No – they’re different.
 A ceramic coating is a clear, microscopic layer applied over your existing paint; it isn’t paint.
-“Liquid ceramic paint” is a ceramic-filled paint used for buildings or specialist metal parts (e.g. Cerakote), not body panels.
+“Liquid ceramic paint” is a ceramic-filled paint used for buildings or specialist metal parts (e.g. Cerakote), used in a similar way to Hammerite.

 Ceramic coatings are not the same as ceramic paints.
 There is no painting involved in coating a car with ceramic, it is a microscopic coating applied over your existing paintwork.